TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-error-connecting-db.md

 			"visibility": "error_dropdown == Error_Login_Timeout",
 			"order": 700,
 			"controlType": "infoblock",
-			"content": "Ensure you are using a login timeout of at least 15 seconds.
-Also, confirm that the database is not hitting the <a href='https://docs.microsoft.com/azure/sql-database/sql-database-service-tiers-dtu'>DTU limits</a> of your selected service tier."
+			"content": "Ensure your application is using a login timeout of at least 15 seconds.
+Also confirm that the database is not hitting the <a href='https://docs.microsoft.com/azure/sql-database/sql-database-service-tiers-dtu'>limits</a> of your selected service tier."
 		}, {
 			"id": "error_details",
 			"order": 1000,
 			"controlType": "multilinetextbox",
 			"displayLabel": "Please provide additional context for the error message you are encountering.", "required": true,
-			"watermarkText": "Always provide the full error text from the underlying client library (e.g., SqlClient) instead of the general error from the client application.
+			"watermarkText": "Always provide the full error text from the underlying client library (e.g., SqlClient), not the general error from your client application.
 If available, include the client stack trace as well.", "useAsAdditionalDetails": true
 		}
 	]